Mahavishnu: Role

-Mahavishnu is said to lie in the Causal Ocean, or the Garbhodaka.
+Mahavishnu is said to lie in the Causal Ocean, or the Karanodaka.
 According to Vaishnava cosmogony, he puts the seed of this material universe in Mahamaya by glancing at her.
 Mahamaya remains the ever obedient material energy of Vishnu.
 All the natural elements including sky, fire, water, air and land are created along with mind, intelligence and false ego.

 After this, Mahavishnu enters each of the many universes so created (seeds emerging from the pores of His skin) as Garbhodaksayi Vishnu, who lays down in each and every of these individual material universes (Brahmanas).
 It can be interpreted that Garbodakshayi Vishnu is the collective soul of all souls in a particular material universe, and that Mahavishnu is the collective soul of all souls in all of the material universes.

 From Garbhodaksayi Vishnu then emerges Brahmā, who is the secondary creator (due to his need to meditate to create planets in the material universe) of the planetary systems within this material universe (Brahmanda).